katlass/Machine-Learning/README.md

 - **`backup`**
   Backup of important data and models.

 ## Key Features
 - Predictive modeling for use cases such as heart disease prediction, spam detection, and MNIST classification.
 - Time series analysis using ARIMA and Holt-Winters methods.
 - Preprocessing, pipelines, and precision evaluation in Scikit-learn.
 - Neural network implementation using TensorFlow.
 - Advanced techniques like generalized linear models and parallel programming.
+- Academic projects from Columbia University and Cornell University, demonstrating mastery of foundational and advanced machine learning topics and mathematics.

 ## How to Use
 1. Clone the repository: